City Streets are for People

 Emma FitzGerald holds a BFA in Visual Art from the University of British Columbia and a Master of Architecture from Dalhousie University.
 She is the author and illustrator of the bestselling Hand Drawn Halifax, Hand Drawn Vancouver and Sketch by Sketch Along Nova Scotia’s South Shore, and the illustrator of EveryBody’s Different on EveryBody Street and A Pocket of Time: The Poetic Childhood of Elizabeth Bishop, an IBBY Canada Cleaver Award nominee.

 Check out these articles and interviews with me and Emma about our work on City Streets are for People.
-For more, visit my linktree site.
+For more, visit here.

 The ThinkCities series is inspired by the urgency for new approaches to city life as a result of climate change, population growth and increased density.
 It highlights the challenges and risks cities face, but also offers hope for building resilience, sustainability and quality of life as young people act as advocates for themselves and their communities.